MasWag/FalCAuN/example/rv2021/README.md

 ### Analysis

-The following command generates CSV files that contains the experiment result under `./experiment_results` folder.
+The following command generates CSV files that contain the experiment results in the `./experiment_results` folder.

 ```bash
 ./to_csv.sh